 Tell your doctor if you have ever had:

 - breathing problems such as COPD (chronic obstructive pulmonary disease) or sleep apnea (breathing that stops during sleep);

 - depression, mood problems, or suicidal thoughts or behavior; or

 - kidney or liver disease (especially alcoholic liver disease).

-Do not use alprazolam if you are pregnant.
-This medicine can cause birth defects, and your baby could become dependent on the drug.
+If you use alprazolam while you are pregnant, your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on habit-forming medicine may need medical treatment for several weeks.

 You should not breastfeed while using alprazolam.

 Alprazolam is not approved for use by anyone younger than 18 years old.

 How should I take alprazolam?